zostera/django-modeltrans/docs/pages/translationmodelform.rst

     class NewsRoomTranslationForm(TranslationModelForm):

         class Meta:
-            fields = (name, text)
+            fields = ("name", "text")
             included_languages = ["browser", "fr", "fallback"]
             fallback_language = "en"

-This will define a form with maximally three language entries per field, say 'nl', 'fr' and 'en', where 'nl' is the active browser language, and 'en' the defined fallback language.
+This will define a form with at most three inputs per field, say 'nl', 'fr' and 'en', where 'nl' is the active browser language, and 'en' the defined fallback language.
 The exclude Meta options can also be used to define fields are in the form, where the form field_order parameter can be used to define the field ordering.